Scottish Episcopal Church: Social issues

 The Scottish Episcopal Church has been involved in Scottish politics.

 The church was one of the parties involved in the Scottish Constitutional Convention, which laid the groundwork for the creation of the devolved Scottish Parliament in 1999.
 Canon Kenyon Wright of the Episcopal Church chaired the convention (1989–1999).

 The church actively supports the work of the Scottish Churches Parliamentary Office in Edinburgh and the Society, Religion and Technology Project.

 All orders of ministry are open to both male and female candidates.
 On 9 November 2017, the first woman, Anne Dyer, was elected bishop in the Episcopal Church in Scotland.
 She was consecrated as Bishop of Aberdeen and Orkney in March 2018.

 In the area of human sexuality, a debate continued for many years as to the propriety of fully permitting the presence of non-celibate lesbian and gay church members (there never having been a prohibition on membership or ordination of celibate homosexuals).
 In 2000, a former primate called for the church to bless same-sex couples.
 Clergy became able to enter into a same-sex civil partnership in 2005, and the church does not require sexual abstinence of such civil unions.
 Since 2008, St Mary's Cathedral, Glasgow has offered blessings for civil partnerships.
-In 2015 the General Synod passed a vote which could lead to the formal blessing of same-sex marriage.
+In 2015 the General Synod passed a vote which led to the first stage of approval formal blessings of same-sex marriage.
 A number of congregations have hosted the blessings of same-sex couples including St Mary's Cathedral, Glasgow and St Paul's Cathedral, Dundee.

 In 2016, the General Synod voted in favour of changing the canon of marriage to include same-sex couples.
 The change was formally approved by the church in June 2017.
 As a result, at the Anglican Communion primates' meeting in October 2017 the Scottish Episcopal Church was suspended for three years from communion "decision making on any issues of doctrine or polity", a mirror of the sanction applied to the U.S. Episcopal Church in 2016 for the same reason.

 Ecumenical relations

 Like many other Anglican churches, the Scottish Episcopal Church has entered into full communion with the Old Catholics of the Union of Utrecht.
 The Scottish Episcopal Church is also a member of the Porvoo Communion and is a member of several ecumenical bodies, including Action of Churches Together in Scotland and the World Council of Churches.

 In December 2009, there were reports that certain High Church traditionalists within the Scottish Episcopal Church were in favour of joining the Roman Catholic Church.

+In September 2025, the Scottish Episcopal Church and the Catholic Church in Scotland signed the St Ninian Declaration, an historic declaration of friendship between the two churches, during a service of evensong at St Mary's Cathedral, Edinburgh (Episcopal).